 - Know the earliest it should be opened

 - Know the date it must be consumed by

 - Reviews about the vintage

 Coming to conclusion, there is no such thing as the “right” way to organize a wine cellar, the possibilities are endless.
-The only “wrong way” is to not organize it at all, so as long as your approach is pleasing to your client, you can consider it the “right” way I suppose.
+The only “wrong way” is to not organize it at all, so as long as your approach is pleasing to your end-user, you have achieved your goal.